 Selling, general and administrative expenses consist of warehouse, delivery and general and administrative expenses.
-Our selling, general and administrative expenses were \$396.2 million for the fiscal year ended April 30, 2015.
-For the one month ended April 30, 2014 and the eleven months ended March 31, 2014, selling, general and administrative expenses were \$46.1 million and \$352.9 million, respectively.
-With respect to costs related to the Acquisition, \$16.2 million and \$51.8 million were included in selling, general and administrative expenses for the one month ended April 30, 2014 and the eleven months ended March 31, 2014, respectively.
-Selling, general and administrative expenses were \$399.0 million for the full year 2014.
-Excluding costs related to the Acquisition, these expenses were \$331.0 million.
-Excluding the Acquisition related costs, selling, general and administrative expenses increased \$65.2 million, or 19.7%, to \$396.2 million for the fiscal year ended April 30, 2015.
-This increase was due to increases in warehouse expense of \$3.3 million, of which \$2.0 million was related to payroll; delivery expense of \$18.9 million, of which \$11.8 million was related to payroll; and increases in branch and corporate general and administrative expenses of \$43.0 million, of which \$24.1 million was related to payroll.
-The increases in payroll and payroll related costs were primarily due to increased headcount, which was due to the increase in delivered volume, acquisitions and the expansion of the yard support center.
-Selling, general and administrative expenses were 25.2%, 36.2% and 28.8% of our net sales during the fiscal year ended April 30, 2015, the one month ended April 30, 2014 and the eleven months ended March 31, 2014, respectively.
-Costs related to the Acquisition increased the percentage for the one month ended April 30, 2014 and the eleven months ended March 31, 2014 by 1,272 basis points and 423 basis points, respectively.
+Our selling, general and administrative expenses increased \$73.9 million, or 18.6%, to \$470.0 million for the fiscal year ended April 30, 2016 from \$396.2 million for the fiscal year ended April 30, 2015.
+This increase was due to increases in warehouse expense of \$10.7 million, of which \$4.8 million was related to payroll; delivery expense of \$30.7 million, of which \$21.1 million was related to payroll and \$6.2 million was related to equipment rental cost increases; and increases in branch and corporate general and administrative expenses of \$32.4 million, of which \$17.4 million was related to payroll, \$7.5 million was related to employee benefits, \$4.1 million was related to increases in real estate rental expense and \$1.9 million was related to the costs of acquisitions and our initial public offering.
+The increases in payroll and payroll related costs were primarily due to increased headcount, which was due to the increase in delivered volume, acquisitions and the expansion of the Yard Support Center.
+Selling, general and administrative expenses were 25.3% and 25.2% of our net sales for the fiscal years ended April 30, 2016 and 2015, respectively.

-Depreciation and Amortization Expenses
+Depreciation and Amortization Expense